Shen-Language/shen-sources/doc/port-performance.md

 * `element?`; and
 * `assoc`, `assoc-set`, and `assoc-rm`.

-These replacements must preserve structural equality, improper-list errors, callback application, and the exact behaviour of the kernel version being ported.
-In particular, `map` behaviour for a non-list argument has changed between Shen releases, so an override must follow the corresponding source definition rather than assume the host's `map` semantics.
+Their host equivalents are useful only when they retain the kernel version's structural equality, error, and callback-application semantics.

 `explode` and string/list conversion helpers may also be worthwhile on hosts that can traverse a string directly.
 Their main effect is normally on reading, printing, symbol processing, and compilation rather than steady-state numeric or data-structure code.

-## Avoid exceptions for ordinary absence checks
+## Exception-based absence checks

 Portable Shen sometimes uses `trap-error` to ask whether an operation would fail.
 Exception handling is expensive on many hosts, including common Python, Ruby, Java, and JavaScript implementations.

-For recognised kernel expressions whose handler simply returns a default, a port can perform the corresponding presence or bounds check directly.
-Useful cases include:
+When a recognised kernel expression uses `trap-error` only to return a default, a direct presence or bounds check can be equivalent and much cheaper.
+Examples
+include:

 * `(value Symbol)` — test whether the global is bound;
 * `(get Object Property Dictionary)` — test whether the property exists;